 - Vegetable Grafting: The Vegetable Grafting Project, directed by researchers at NC State University, is working to assist the makers, distributors and users of grafted vegetable plants by providing current, research-based information that addresses specific obstacles to their success.

 - Reduce, Reuse, Recycle Water: Clean WateR3 is a project focused on research and outreach to help growers Reduce, Remediate and Recycle irrigation water and it is affiliated with the Water Education Alliance for Horticulture.
 Visit the Clean Water3 website to learn more about this prolific project.

 - Managing Irrigation and Nutrition via Distribution Sensing (MINDS): This project identified and addressed four integral needs in the greenhouse production industry.
 Researchers developed software for greenhouse management that is affordable and practical for growers.
-Read more about their impacts at the SCRI- MINDS website.
+Learn more about this through this video.

 Funding Opportunity: For more information visit the Specialty Crop Research Initiative (SCRI) Funding Opportunity page.